micmejia/bible-dump/AMPC/Micah/Mic 6.md

-O My people, [earnestly] remember now what Balak king of Moab devised and what Balaam the son of Beor answered him; [remember what the Lord did for you] from [^a]Shittim to Gilgal, that you may know the righteous _and_ saving acts of the Lord.
+O My people, [earnestly] remember now what Balak king of Moab devised and what Balaam the son of Beor answered him; [remember what the Lord did for you] from Shittim to Gilgal, that you may know the righteous _and_ saving acts of the Lord.